kroa38/RaspLogger/README.md

 Write the image on the the SD card :
 https://sourceforge.net/projects/win32diskimager/

+4)
+use Gparted to resize the root partition and create a new extended
+and logical partition : Name this aprtition : home

+edit file /etc/fstab to auto mount the new partition

+PARTUUID=0eb18792-05  /home           ext4    rw,user,auto,exec 0       0

 # WIFI and SSH

 I recommand to read this blog for the first install on the Raspberry Pi Zero :